Two by Twos: Doctrine

-Apart from their hymnals, officially published documentation or statements from the church are scarce, which makes it difficult to speak in depth about its beliefs.
+Apart from their hymnals, officially published documentation or church statements are scarce, making it difficult to speak in depth about its beliefs.
 Some former members and critics of the church have made statements about its beliefs, although these points have rarely been publicly responded to by any authorities within the church.

 All the church's teachings are expressed orally, and the church does not publish doctrine or statements of faith.
 Workers hold that all church teachings are based solely on the Bible.
-A catchphrase frequently used to describe the church is: "The church in the home, and the ministry without a home".
-Church members and 'workers' will publicly declare that the church does not own any buildings.
-This is not strictly true: in fact, church members own rural or semi-rural properties on which convention meetings are held and these properties incorporate buildings that are dedicated to worship, housing workers, and church gatherings including conventions and 'special meetings'.
-The concept of church buildings is still seen as inconsistent with biblical Christianity and was strongly denounced by early workers.
-Its ministers do not own homes or draw a salary.
+A catchphrase frequently used to describe the church is: "The church in the home, and the ministry without a home."
+Church members and "workers" will publicly declare that the church does not own any buildings.
+This is not strictly true: in fact, church members own rural or semi-rural properties dedicated to worship, housing workers, and church gatherings, including conventions and "special meetings".
+The concept of church buildings is still seen as inconsistent with "biblical Christianity" and was strongly denounced by early workers.
+Its ministers do not own homes or earn salaries.
 The church has upheld these practices since its inception.
 Notwithstanding this tradition, buildings specially constructed or repurposed for the use of the church do exist, including convention buildings, meeting halls, tents, caravans, and portable halls.
-Rural properties are largely held and maintained on behalf of the church by certain members, however in recent years, a Northern Irish investment vehicle has been used to purchase English convention property.
+Rural properties are primarily held and maintained on behalf of the church by certain members.
+However, in recent years, a Northern Irish investment vehicle has been used to purchase English convention property.
 A dedicated church building was constructed in Canada early on, but eventually was rejected by Irvine.